Semiframes: the algebra of semitopologies and actionable coalitions

-is an abstract point --- more on this in Definition~\ref{defn.nbhd} and Proposition~\ref{prop.nbhd.iff}.
+from Definition~\ref{defn.nbhd} is an abstract point: see Proposition~\ref{prop.nbhd.iff}.
 Intuitively, $\nbhd(p)$ abstractly represents $p$ as the set of all of its open approximations in $\opens$. \item Suppose $(\ns P,\opens)$ is a semitopology.
 Then $(\opens,\subseteq,\between)$ could contain an abstract point that is not the neighbourhood semifilter $\nbhd(p)$ of a point $p\in\ns P$.